3a1b2c3/seeingSpace/README.md

 #  Sehender Raum / Seeing Space (WIP)
 ## Notes about capturing, rendering and digitally reconstruction the world
 When I learned about (traditional) computer graphics and photogrammetry I missed the big picture about how all the pieces connect: with hardware, physics and machine learning aspects.
 It makes it harder to understand recent research and its meaning for the field.
+Rendering 3D models from 2D images remains a challenging problem but huge progress has been made since I first became intersted in the opic 20 years ago.

 A TLDR on how **traditional computer graphics** fits with some **newer research, computer vision, machine learning and capture hardware**.

 - [Data-Driven Computational Imaging](#data-driven-computational-imaging)
     + [Image-based rendering: Plenoptic function and capture](#image-based-rendering--plenoptic-function-and-capture)
       - [Photogrammetry](#photogrammetry)